jabrena/typed-errors/README.md

 };
 ```

-Using this way, the signature changes because in some cases, the implementation trigger an Exception and it could be considered as a another way of **GOTO**.
+But using this way, the signature changes because in some cases, the implementation trigger an Exception and it could be considered as a another way of **GOTO**.

 ---

-From `Java 8`, the lenguage evolved and it provided Wrapper Types like `Optional` which it is valid to describe that the result could be present or not.
+In `Java 8`, the lenguage evolved and it included Wrapper Types like `Optional` which it is valid to describe that the result could be present or not.

-One valid implementation could be:
+One possible implementation could be:

 ```java
 Function<String, Optional<Integer>> parseInt3 = param -> {